- News & events

 Areas of interest

-Rodney Hunt joined the faculty as an instructor in 2011 and is currently acting lead of the Social Inequities and Health (SIH) concentration of the MPH program.
+Rodney Hunt joined the faculty as an instructor in 2011.
 He is also an instructor in SFU’s Interim Aboriginal University Preparation Program (IAUPP).
-Rodney is a sociologist and public health educator whose scholarly and teaching interests include the determinants of health, critical public health, and the social study of the body in medicine, with a focus on social justice, and critical and participatory pedagogies.
+Rodney is a sociologist and public health educator whose scholarly and teaching interests include social inequities in health, determinants of health, public health, and the social study of the body in medicine, with a focus on critical enquiry.

-Rodney received his B.A. and M.A. in sociology from the University of Victoria, and he completed all Ph.D. related course work in sociology (ABD) at Simon Fraser University (SFU).
-His scholarly and teaching activities are informed by a commitment to social justice advocacy, feminism, anti-racism, and Indigenous and non-Indigenous reconciliation.
+Rodney received his B.A. (honours) and M.A. in sociology from the University of Victoria, and he completed all Ph.D. related course work in sociology (ABD) at Simon Fraser University (SFU).
+His scholarly and teaching activities are informed by a commitment to social justice, feminism, anti-racism, and Indigenous and non-Indigenous reconciliation.

-Determinants of health, social inequities and health, critical public health, and teaching for transformative social change
+Social inequities and health, critical public health, sex/gender, transformative social change